silicon-heaven/historyprovider-rs/doc/functional-description.md

 To do that _hp-rs_ does these things:
 - retrieves logs from other sources
 - exposes a `getLog` interface for every site
+- maintains a log directory for every log source
 - exposes a `_shvjournal` node, which serves as a controlling node and also contain every file that _hp-rs_ has under its possession